Young Maestro Guggeis as the “lawyer” of his generation

 Guggeis grew up in Straubing, his father worked in a brewery.
 It was mainly through his uncle, a professional drummer, that he got access to music.
 At the age of four he received his first drum kit, as a child he sang in a choir and then came the piano, which is still his great passion today.

 Guggeis studied conducting in Milan and Munich.
 He also completed a degree in physics.
 “I’ve been fascinated by science since I was a little kid, and eventually physics turned out to be what really fascinated me,” he says.
-Of course, physics and music are different worlds, but both are about the question of why and understanding connections: “When I deal with scores, I want to understand why they took on this form and what moved the composer .”
+Of course, physics and music are different worlds, but both are regarding the question of why and understanding connections: “When I deal with scores, I want to understand why they took on this form and what moved the composer .”

 Guggeis then worked at the Berlin State Opera as an assistant to Daniel Barenboim, whom he describes as his role model.
 “He is a universal genius who combines music with humanism, with philosophy, with literature,” he says of the great master.
 Barenboim, on the other hand, values Guggeis’ “incomparable combination of great talent and great modesty, which never ceases to amaze and delight me,” as he explained when asked by the dpa.